In This Article

 Attackers are always on the lookout for security vulnerabilities to exploit, even before they gain access to your network.
 Consider using an automated patch management solution to ensure that all patches and updates are installed on all endpoints as soon as they become available.

-If you’d like to see how the Lepide Data Security Platform can help you detect and prevent lateral movement and privilege escalation, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you detect and prevent lateral movement and privilege escalation, schedule a demo with one of our engineers.

 Iain Roberts